settylab/atac_metacell_utilities/README.md

 ## Optional: Download `hg38.gtf`

-For convenience, I have included a rule to download the *hg38.gtf* file into a data directory for use in the `gp_corr` rule.
+For convenience, a rule is included to download the *hg38.gtf* file into a data directory for use in the `gp_corr` rule.

 ```
 snakemake --cores 1 dl_hg38
 ```

 If a different genome is being used, create a `data/` directory and place the `.gtf` file inside.
-Modify the `config.yaml`, respectively.
+Modify `config.yaml` accordingly.

 ## Running the pipeline

 After the environment has been set up and the configuration file is set, the pipeline is ready to run!

-**NOTE:** Reccommended to run on `gizmo`, not `rhino`!
-Cluster integration with `snakemake` directly for this pipeline is in the works!

 We can always conduct a "dry run" to test that all required inputs/parameters have been set before running the pipeline for real:

 ```
 snakemake -nr all
 ```
-Here:

  * `-n` flag tells `snakemake` to make a "dry run"
  * `-r` flag will ouput the reason each rule is running